FpGUI: History

 The first version of fpGUI was written by Sebastian Günther back in 2000.
 The project was then abandoned in 2002. fpGUI was a successor to an earlier OO GTK wrapper, fpGTK, and was pretty much a fresh start to allow multiple (backend) widgetsets, most notably win32.
-The toolkit was used for some internal FPC tooling (e.g. the fpdoc editor), but there were still a lot of things outstanding before the toolkit could be truly useful and used in real life applications by end-users.
+The toolkit was used for some internal FPC tooling (e.g. the fpdoc editor), but there were still a lot of open issues before the toolkit could be truly useful and used in real life applications by end-users.
 Most of these tools where migrated to the maturing Lazarus in the 2004-2006 timeframe.

 Graeme Geldenhuys revived the toolkit in mid-2006 where Sebastian left off.
 He continued developing the toolkit for the next year.
 Merging three sub-projects (fpGFX, fpIMG and fpGUI) into a single project fpGUI.
 Graeme extended the number of components and amount of backend graphics layer, and improved the overall toolkit.
 The supported platforms at that stage was Linux and FreeBSD via X11 and Microsoft Windows via GDI.
 After a few months Felipe Monteiro de Carvalho joined the development team adding support for Windows Mobile devices and extending the graphics support and design.
 Felipe also started working on Mac OS X support via Carbon.

 At the beginning of June 2007 Graeme found some major design issues in the source base.
 This prevented fpGUI from being truly useful in real applications.
 After numerous prototypes the fpGUI project was completely rewritten.
 Past experience helped a lot and new design ideas were implemented.
 The code base ended up being much simpler with a cleaner design.
 One of the major changes was that all widgets were now based on a multi-handle (windowed) design.
 Each widget now has a window handle.
 Other GUI toolkits that follow a similar design are GTK, Xt and FLTK to name a few.
 GUI toolkits that follow the opposite design are toolkits like the latest Qt and MSEgui.